rajandev17/Plasma/CONTRIBUTING.md

-#### Firstly, I appreciate for investing your time and effort to contribute 🎉👍 Let's build it Together.
+#### Firstly, I appreciate for investing your time and effort to contribute 🎉👍 Let's build it Together ✌.

 ## Prerequisites
 - Experience in Kotlin